gmohanks/EcommerceWeb/README.md

 # EcommerceWeb
-Sites to Perform the ecommerce application
+Sites to Perform the ecommerce application functionality to apply discount and perform action